 Results from this project so far provide new insights into the role of diet in the risk of MS onset.
 Going forward, further research could also provide evidence that could lead to the development of a clinical trial to test appropriate dietary strategies to reduce progression in the early stages of the disease.
-The results of this study could also potentially lead to evidence-based dietary recommendations for people with MS and those at high risk of MS. It is expected that new findings will be released in the coming year to address the use of fish oil supplements in MS, dairy consumption in MS, and outcomes from a Mediterranean diet and the progression of MS.
+The results of this study could also potentially lead to evidence-based dietary recommendations for people with MS and those at high risk of MS.

 Updated: 04 January, 2019

 Laboratory research that investigates scientific theories behind the possible causes, disease progression, ways to diagnose and better treat MS.